--version Display the version of the application and exit.

--help Display a help message and exit.
+- -version Display the version of the application and exit. - -help Display a help message and exit. - -tk <0|1> Disable or enable Tk.

-$\label{eq:tk} \begin{array}{l} -\mathbf{tk} < 0 \, | \, \mathbf{l} > \mbox{Disable or enable Tk.
 Tk must be enabled for an application to display graphical widgets.
 However, when Tk is enabled, on many platforms the application is dependent on an X Windows server.
 If the X Windows server dies, it will kill the application.
 Long-running applications which do not inherently use display widgets support disabling of Tk with -tk 0.
 Other applications which must use display widgets are unable to run with the option -tk 0.
-To run those applications that require -tk 1 on a Unix system with no display, one might use Xvfb <math display="inline">^{11}$.

--cwd directory Set the current working directory of the application.
+To run those applications that require -tk 1 on a Unix system with no display, one might use Xvfb 12 . - -cwd directory Set the current working directory of the application. - -console Display a console widget in which Tcl commands may be interactively typed into the application.
+Useful for debugging.